tremor-rs/tremor-www-docs/docs/development/quick-start.md

 ### Running Tremor

-After installing rust and cloning the repository, you can start tremor server by changing to `tremor-server` directory in tremor and running:
+After installing rust and cloning the repository, you can start tremor server by changing to `tremor` directory in tremor and running:

 ```bash
 cargo run